 Camp Hobé is a special summer camp designed for children with cancer and similarly treated disorders.
 Their siblings, who are often forgotten in the disease experience, are also welcome to attend.
+Our mission is to create an atmosphere that enhances self-esteem, fosters independence and friendships, and creates a feeling of belonging.
 Camp Hobé gives kids the opportunity to participate in camp activities just like healthy children whose families are not affected by these illnesses.
 The camp program provides medical and psychosocial supervision to ensure children are safe both mentally and physically during camp.

 Camp Hobé serves children from the Intermountain area (Utah, Idaho, Wyoming and Nevada) or those being treated for cancer (or similar disorders) at Primary Children’s Hospital in Salt Lake City, Utah.
 Children or teens who have been diagnosed with these illnesses may attend Camp Hobé while being treated with immunosuppressive therapy (chemotherapy, radiation therapy or immunosuppressants) and for three consecutive camp seasons after their final immunosuppressive treatment.